IBM/message-catalog-manager/README.md

 **v2.1.0**

-- Class `CatalogedError` is exported with a capitalised class name
+- Classes `MessageCatalogManager` and `CatalogedError` are exported with a capitalised class names
 - The message identifier for a `CatalogedError` instance renamed `messageCode` instead of `messageNumber` (it's type is string)
 - formattingMiddleware should be called as a function (not with `new`)
 - formattingMiddleware supports an optional function to transform messages before formatting: